HanziJiang/Canny-Edge-Detection/README.md

 # Edge Detection
-Canny edge detection in Matlab that does not use any edge-detection function.
+Canny edge detection in Matlab without any edge-detection function.

 Here are the steps:
 1. Noise reduction by Gaussian blur